amitaiml83/Recipe-For-rating-Predict-Food-Rating-Using-ML/README.md

 **Columns Description**

--RecipeNumber: Placement of the recipe on the top 100 recipes list
+- RecipeNumber: Placement of the recipe on the top 100 recipes list

--RecipeCode: Unique ID of the recipe used by the site
+- RecipeCode: Unique ID of the recipe used by the site

--RecipeName: Name of the recipe the comment was posted on
+- RecipeName: Name of the recipe the comment was posted on

--CommentID: Unique ID of the comment
+- CommentID: Unique ID of the comment

--UserID: Unique ID of the user who left the comment
+- UserID: Unique ID of the user who left the comment

--UserName: Name of the user
+- UserName: Name of the user

--UserReputation: Internal score of the site, roughly quantifying the past behavior of the user
+- UserReputation: Internal score of the site, roughly quantifying the past behavior of the user

--CreationTimestamp: Time at which the comment was posted as a Unix timestamp
+- CreationTimestamp: Time at which the comment was posted as a Unix timestamp

--ReplyCount: Number of replies to the comment
+- ReplyCount: Number of replies to the comment

--ThumbsUpCount: Number of up-votes the comment has received
+- ThumbsUpCount: Number of up-votes the comment has received

 - ThumbsDownCount: Number of down-votes the comment has received